Last updated: May 2026

 - A foreign branch supplying taxable services locally

-Not all expatriate employees require an individual TIN separately, as many employment-related tax obligations are managed through the employer.
+Most expatriate employees do not require a separate individual TIN because employment-related obligations are usually handled through the employer.

 Difference Between TIN, VAT Number, and CR Number